-S. No. Title Submitted to Date Remarks 128 Report on PHDCCI Quick Survey on Post Lockdown Businesses Scenario and suggestive measures to mitigate the daunting impact of pandemic COVID-19 on trade and industry Shri Narendra Modi Hon'ble Prime Minister of India PMO Office, New Delhi 25 th May 2020 Submitted key results of our survey on Post Lockdown Businesses Scenario to the Government.
+S. No. Title Submitted to Date Remarks 142 Report on PHDCCI Quick Survey on Post Lockdown Businesses Scenario and suggestive measures to mitigate the daunting impact of pandemic COVID-19 on trade and industry Shri Narendra Modi Hon'ble Prime Minister of India PMO Office, New Delhi 25 th May 2020 Submitted key results of our survey on Post Lockdown Businesses Scenario to the Government.
 The Government has taken measures such as providing stimulus package of Rs 20 lakh crore, support to MSMEs, among others, along with reduction in the repo rate by the RBI.
-Action on the other suggestions is awaited and being followed up 127 Revised Definition of MSMEs- Need for clarity and further broadening of Turnover limit criteria of definition Respected Shri Narendra Modi Ji, Hon'ble Prime Minister of India 15 th May 2020 The Government has amended the new definition of MSME with Rs 250 crore annual turnover and Rs 50 crore investments in plant and machinery for medium enterprises.
+Action on the other suggestions is awaited and being followed up 141 Revised Definition of MSMEs- Need for clarity and further broadening of Turnover limit criteria of definition Respected Shri Narendra Modi Ji, Hon'ble Prime Minister of India 15 th May 2020 The Government has amended the new definition of MSME with Rs 250 crore annual turnover and Rs 50 crore investments in plant and machinery for medium enterprises.
 Action on other suggestions are awaited and being followed up.
-126 Request for reverting the status of Special Economic Zones (SEZs) to the benchmark of the year 2005-06 Smt Nirmala Sitharaman Hon'ble Finance Minister Ministry of Finance 1 st June 2020 Action is awaited and being followed up 125 Request for deferment of advance tax instalments and allow payment out of CSR spend to provide relief to industry amid pandemic COVID-19 Shri Pramod Chandra Mody Chairman Central Board of Direct Taxes Department of Revenue Ministry of Finance 28 th May 2020 Action is awaited and being followed up 124 Request for Suspension of Section 29A under Insolvency and Bankruptcy Code Smt Nirmala Sitharaman Hon'ble Finance Minister 26 th May 2020 Action is awaited and being followed up to mitigate the hardships of industry amid pandemic COVID-19 123 Suggestions to RBI by PHD Chamber of Commerce and Industry (PHDCCI) to mitigate the daunting impact of pandemic COVID-19 on trade and industry 122 Request for waiver of Shri Shaktikanta Das Governor Reserve Bank of India 23 rd May 2020 Action is awaited and being followed up In 40 th GST Council meeting, it has been Interest liabilities under GST -Fiscal stimulus relating to Covid-19 Sitharaman, Hon'ble Finance Minister 2020 announced that For all those who have no tax liability but have not filed GST returns for tax period July 2017 - Jan 2020, there shall be no late fee at all.
-For people who have tax liability, maximum late fee for non-filing of GSTR-3B returns for period Jul 2017 - Jan 2020 has been capped to ₹500.
-This will apply to all returns submitted during Jul 1, 2020 - Sep 30, 2020.
-Small tax payers whose aggregate turnover is up to ₹5 crore will have to pay no interest for late furnishing of GST returns till July 6, 2020; after that, the interest rate has been reduced to 9%, this will be valid till September 30, 2020.
-Small tax payers whose aggregate turnover is up to ₹5 crore will be provided a waiver of late fees and interest if they file the form GSTR-3B for the supplies affected in months of May, June and July 2020, by September 2020, no late fee or interest Suggested Amendments in the Eligibility Criteria for Smt.
-Nirmala Sitharaman Hon'ble Union 13 th July 2020 Action is awaited and being followed up Liigibility Criteria 101 Minister of 2020
+140 Request for reverting the status of Special Economic Zones (SEZs) to the benchmark of the year 2005-06 Smt Nirmala Sitharaman Hon'ble Finance Minister Ministry of Finance 1 st June 2020 Action is awaited and being followed up 139 Request for deferment of advance tax instalments and allow payment out of CSR spend to provide relief to industry amid pandemic COVID-19 Shri Pramod Chandra Mody Chairman Central Board of Direct Taxes Department of Revenue Ministry of Finance 28 th May 2020 Action is awaited and being followed up 138 Request for Suspension of Section Smt Nirmala Sitharaman 26 th May 2020 Action is awaited and being followed up

+ions to Government of India and State Governments

+29A under Insolvency Hon'ble Finance

+and Bankruptcy Code Minister

+to mitigate the Ministry of Finance

+hardships of industry

+amid pandemic

+COVID-19

+137 Suggestions to RBI by Shri Shaktikanta Das 23 rd May RBI's has allowed stressed MSME

+PHD Chamber of Governor 2020 borrowers to restructure debt if their

+Commerce and Reserve Bank of India loans were classified as standard as on 1

+Industry (PHDCCI) to March 2020.
+RBI has also decided to

+mitigate the daunting provide a window under the Prudential

+impact of pandemic Framework to enable the lenders to

+COVID-19 on trade implement a resolution plan in respect

+and industry of eligible corporate exposures without

+, change in ownership, and personal

+loans, while classifying such exposures

+as Standard, subject to specified

+conditions.
+Action on the others

+suggestions is awaited and being

+followed up

+136 Request for waiver of Smt Nirmala 4 th June In 40 th GST Council meeting, it has been

+Interest liabilities Sitharaman, 2020 announced that For all those who have

+under GST -Fiscal Hon'ble Finance no tax liability but have not filed GST

+stimulus relating to Minister returns for tax period July 2017 - Jan

+Covid-19 2020, there shall be no late fee at all.

+COVIG 15 For people who have tax liabiity,

+maximum late fee for non-filing of

+GSTR-3B returns for period Jul 2017 -

+Jan 2020 has been capped to ₹ 500.
+This

+will apply to all returns submitted during

+Jul 1, 2020 - Sep 30, 2020.
+Small tax

+payers whose aggregate turnover is up

+to ₹ 5 crore will have to pay no interest

+for late furnishing of GST returns till July

+6, 2020; after that, the interest rate has

+been reduced to 9%, this will be valid till

+September 30, 2020.
+Small tax payers

+whose aggregate turnover is up to ₹ 5